The Fall of Ideals

-The Fall of Ideals is the third studio album by metalcore band All That Remains, released on July 11, 2006.
+The Fall of Ideals is the third studio album by the American heavy metal band All That Remains, released on July 11, 2006.
 Three music videos were created for the songs "This Calling", "Not Alone" and "The Air That I Breathe".
 It is the only All That Remains release with drummer Shannon Lucas and the band's first album to feature bassist Jeanne Sagan.
-Musically, the album features a more melodic metalcore sound the band would be known for.

-Overview
+The album debuts the band's signature melodic metalcore sound that it would become known for, with choruses contained in nearly every track.
+It is viewed as a landmark in the metalcore genre with Revolver Magazine dubbing it one of metalcore’s most essential records.

+Background

-The Fall of Ideals was produced by the Killswitch Engage guitarist, Adam Dutkiewicz, and engineered by the Soilwork guitarist Peter Wichers.
+The Fall of Ideals was produced by Killswitch Engage guitarist Adam Dutkiewicz and engineered by Soilwork guitarist Peter Wichers.
+The release marked a turning point for band, as they shifted away from the heavier death metal sound of their first two records.
+With The Fall of Ideals, the group embraced a more melodic metalcore approach that would come to shape much of their future work.
+This album also featured the debut of bassist Jeanne Sagan, who would go on to become a longtime member of the lineup.
 The album was the band's first to enter the Billboard 200 charts, at number 75, with just under 13,000 copies sold.
 On May 23, 2008, it was announced that the album had sold in excess of 175,000 copies worldwide.
+As of 2021, it has since sold over 450,00 copies.

+Labonte described the recording process as the most relaxing session they ever had with Adam Dutkiewicz, stating “we showed up with our ideas and were kinda expecting Adam to be like, ‘Well change this and change that.’
+[But] there was very little that he thought should change.
+He was like, ‘Yeah, this is all good.'”

+The album cover was created by Travis Smith.

 The song "Six" is featured in Guitar Hero II.
 "This Calling" is available as downloadable content for Rock Band and is also used as the lead track for the Saw III soundtrack and on the Masters of Horror II soundtrack.